Should I Use a VPN with Kodi?Posted Dec. 12, 2018, 12:43 p.m. by Jonathan

 Overcome Bans and Limits

-Streaming movie services are often frowned up and there are some governments who have taken direct action to limit or even ban them.
+Streaming movie services are often frowned up and some governments have taken direct action to limit or even ban them.

 This is termed 'geo-blocking' and effectively means if you are in a country or region where streaming services such as Kodi are restricted in any way, you may not be able to use them properly, or at all.